 Information related to waiver services and general waiver descriptions are initially made available following receipt of a waiver application.
 Service plans are then developed with the member and an interdisciplinary team, regardless of delivery system.
-Teams often consist of the member and, if appropriate, their representative; case manager or community-based case manager; service providers; and other supporting persons selected by the member.
+Teams often consist of the member and, if appropriate, their representative; case manager, health home coordinator, or community-based case manager; service providers; and other supporting persons selected by the member.
 During service plan development, the member and/or their representative is strongly encouraged to engage in an informed choice of services, and is offered a choice of institutional or HCBS.
 Planning is timely, occurs when convenient for the member, and is intended to reflect the member's cultural considerations.
 If the member chooses to self-direct services, an Independent Support Broker is provided to assist with budgeting and employer functions.

-Iowa Medicaid Member Services Unit remains available at all times, during normal business hours, to answer questions and offer support to all Medicaid beneficiaries.
-The Iowa Medicaid remains available to answer questions and offer support.
-Further, the MSU distributes a quarterly newsletter in effort to continually educate participants about services and supports that are available but may not have been identified during the service plan development process.
+The IME Member Services Unit remains available at all times, during normal business hours, to answer questions and offer support to all Medicaid beneficiaries.
+Further, the Member Services Unit distributes a quarterly newsletter in effort to continually educate waiver members about services and supports that are available but may not have been identified during the service plan development process.